Ana Sátila: Career

 In 2015, Sátila won two medals at the Pan American Games held in Toronto, Ontario, Canada.
 She won gold in the C1 event and silver in the K1 event.
-At the ICF Canoe Slalom World Championships in London she finished 9th in the C1 event and 13th in the K1 event, after being eliminated in the semifinal.
+She would successfully defend her C1 titles at the 2019 Lima and 2023 Santiago editions, while also earning a gold medal at the kayak cross.
+At the 2015 ICF Canoe Slalom World Championships in London she finished 9th in the C1 event and 13th in the K1 event, after being eliminated in the semifinal.